derohde/Fred/README.md

     - `k`: number of centers
     - `l`: maximum complexity of the centers
     - `local_search`: number of iterations of local search to improve solution, defaults to `0`
-    - `consecutive_call`: reuses distances and simplifications already computed in a previous call if `true`, defaults to `false`
     - `random_first_center`: determines if first center is chosen uniformly at random or first curve is used as first center, optional, defaults to true
     - `fast_simplification`: determines whether to use the minimum error simplification or the faster approximate minimum error simplification, defaults to `false`
 - returns: `fred.Clustering_Result` with mebers